 Nanoparticles of semiconductor materials arranged in bandgaps are called quantum dots.
-A quantum dot (QD) is a nanocrystal made of semiconductor materials that is small enough to exhibit quantum mechanical properties.
-Quantium dots are used in applications like solar cells, LEDs, and contrast agents in bio-imaging.
+A quantum dot (QD) is a nanocrystal made of semiconductor materials that are small enough to exhibit quantum mechanical properties.
+Quantum dots are used in applications like solar cells, LEDs, and contrast agents in bio-imaging.

 - Sandoghdar: Detection and Spectroscopy of Gold Nanoparticles Using Supercontinuum White Light Confocal Microscopy

 - Ilya Grinberg et. al. “Perovskite oxides for visible-light-absorbing ferroelectric and photovoltaic materials” Nature 503, Letter pp. 509–512 (2013)

 - Irene Ament et. al. “Single Unlabeled Protein Detection on Individual Plasmonic Nanoparticles” Nano Letters 2012 12 (2), 1092-1095

 - Dr. Mendach: Rolled-Up Three-Dimensional Metamaterials with a Tunable Plasma Frequency in the Visible Regime

 - Adam Wax: Optimization of immunolabeled plasmonic nanoparticles for cell surface receptor analysis